openpreserve/plato/jboss-util/README.md

   </pre>

 ### UTF8EncodingValve
-This jboss valve sets the encoding of requests to UTF-8.
+This JBoss valve ensures that UTF-8 is used as default encoding for requests.
 To use it in your deployment, add the following to your jboss-web.xml.
 Note that the valve should be at the top to ensure that it is called before other valves.
+(This is a must if the application uses PicketLink which sets the encoding to ISO-8859-1)

 <pre>
     &lt;?xml version="1.0" encoding="UTF-8"?&gt;